-AARP MedicareRx Preferred for Pennsylvania is an approved Medicare Prescription Drug Plan (Part D Plan or PDP) for seniors and other beneficiaries on Medicare living in Pennsylvania.
-According to the Centers for Medicare and Medicaid Services (CMS), this plan's quality is "Above Average".
-Medicare rated it out of 5.0 stars.
+AARP MedicareRx Preferred for Pennsylvania is Medicare Prescription Drug Plan (Part D Plan or PDP) for seniors and other Medicare beneficiaries in Pennsylvania.
+According to the Centers for Medicare and Medicaid Services (CMS), this plan's quality is Average, and rated it 3.0 out of 5.0 stars.

-The premium on this plan is $596.40 ($49.70 per month).
-It comes with a $0.00 annual deductible.
+The annual deductible is $0.00.
 A zero dollar ($0.00) deductible means you have first dollar coverage.
-Many Part D Plans have a deductible (up to $320 per year in 2015) that must be paid before your prescription coverage assistance kicks in.
+Many Part D Plans have a deductible (up to $360 per year in 2016) that must be paid before your prescription coverage assistance kicks in.

 You are required to pay your premium each month, even if you don't fill a prescription.
 Plus, you'll pay all of your prescription costs until the annual deductible amount has been paid (if any).
 You'll also pay the required copayment at your pharmacy when you have your prescriptions filled.
 These are your costs and the plan pays the rest.

 Most people pay the standard premium.
 However, if you qualify for Extra Help with your Medicare Part D plan due to your income, your premium may be lower or cost you nothing at all.
 But, if you did not enroll in a Part D plan as soon as you were first eligible, Medicare can impose a penalty and your premium will be higher.
 To get an exact rate for your situation, contact a Pennsylvania Medicare Insurance Agent.

 AARP MedicareRx Preferred is a Enhanced Alternative PDP.
 At a minimum, UnitedHealthcare must offer a "standard benefit" package mandated by law.
 The standard benefit includes an annual deductible and a gap in coverage, aka, donut hole.
 Carriers may also offer plans that: